-I received the following email a few days ago from one of my regular blog readers.
+I received the following email from one of my regular blog readers.

 As an experienced and successful photographer I would appreciate your thinking on something that has bothered me for a long time.
 There is no end to the array of photography products that are introduced: cameras, lenses, etc. There is always something new to be found in photography periodicals, store advertisements (e.g. Adorama, B+H )and so on.
 I ,for one, simply can never afford to get into that game and there has to be some rational way for saying to oneself , “enough already!”
 I very much want to grow and learn in my retirement years but sometimes I feel overwhelmed by what I read about some product that is “new and revolutionary” ….
 You are a professional and obviously your needs are different than mine, i.e., to be a first rate amateur photographer especially interested in nature and landscape scenes.
 I guess that you have been asked that question on different occasions.
 I would appreciate if you would let me have the benefit of your thinking.